Pageboy/notes/docs/eBookProduction/Page size in InDesign for eBook?.md

 ---
-hide:
- - navigation
 tags:
   - multiplatform
   - typography
   - indesign
+date: 2025-02-16
+updated: 2025-02-24
+title: Page size in InDesign for eBook
 ---

 We're creating a **reflowable** eBook in InDesign.
 We're not planning a print book at all - just straight to an eBook; what size page should we choose when we use Adobe InDesign?